-In accordance with Standing Orders (SOs) (and the JCC Scheme of Delegation), the Joint Committee shall nominate annually a sub- committee to be known as the Planning, Performance and Finance Sub-Committee.
-The detailed terms of reference and operating arrangements set by the Joint Committee in respect of this sub-committee are set out below.
+In accordance with Standing Orders (SOs) (and the NWJCC Scheme of Delegation), the JC shall nominate annually a sub- committee to be known as the Planning, Performance and Finance Sub-Committee.
+The detailed terms of reference and operating arrangements set by the JC in respect of this sub-committee are set out below.

 Purpose

-The purpose of the Planning, Performance and Finance Sub-Committee is to be assured that the Joint Committee is effectively managing the strategic planning, performance and financial duties outlined in the Joint Committees SOs and Standing Financial Instructions (SFIs) relating to planning, securing and commissioning the services delegated to the JCC.
+The purpose of the Planning, Performance and Finance Sub-Committee (“the Sub-Committee”) is to be assured that the JC is effectively managing the strategic planning, performance and financial duties outlined in the NWJCC’s SOs and Standing Financial Instructions (SFIs) relating to planning, securing and commissioning the services delegated to the NWJCC on behalf of LHBs in Wales.

-Figure 1 – JCC Sub Committee Structure
+Figure 1 – NWJCC Sub Committee Structure